tyraziel/MTG-Tournament-Helper-Discord-Bot/README.md

 Use of this code that hits the Moxfield API or knowledge of the Moxfield API from viewing this code and executing against Moxfield's API is AT YOUR OWN RISK.

+Code / Bot / Exeuctions Thereof are not affiliated with, endorsed, or sponsored by Moxfield LLC

 ### MIT License

 Copyright (c) 2024 tyraziel